dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 </File>

-If you don't set this behavior flag, you will get an error and dbt won’t materialize the table in the Iceberg format.
+If you don't set this behavior flag, you will get an error and dbt will not materialize the table in the Iceberg format.

 The following configurations are supported: